The Origins of the Koran

 The Origins of The Koran: Classic Essays on Islam’s Holy Book is a 1998 book edited by Ibn Warraq.
 It contains a collection of 13 critical studies of the Qur'an written over the past two centuries by historians and scholars of the Middle East: Ibn Warraq, Theodor Nöldeke, Leone Caetani, Alphonse Mingana, Arthur Jeffery, David Samuel Margoliouth, Abraham Geiger, William St. Clair Tisdall, Charles Cutler Torrey and Andrew Rippin.
 Most of these authors wrote their essays on the Qur'an before World War II (1939–1945).

 The book examines widely held beliefs about the historical origins and sources of the Islamic holy book.
-It challenges the notion that the Qur'an is error free, a view held by most Muslims.
+It challenges the notion that the Qur'an is free of errors, a view held by most Muslims.
 Divided into four parts, the book presents an examination of the Qur'an.
 After an introduction in Part One, Part Two focuses on the difficulty of establishing a reliable Qur'anic text, while Part Three claims to detail the Jewish, Christian, and Zoroastrian sources of the Qur'an.
 Part Four attempts to disprove the historical reliability of the earliest Islamic sources.